Thomas F. Byrnes

 Thomas F. Byrnes (June 15, 1842 – May 7, 1910) was an Irish-born American police officer, who served as head of the New York City Police Department detective department from 1880 until 1895, who popularized the terms "rogues' gallery" and "third degree".

 Biography

 Born in Dublin, Ireland to James and Rose Byrnes, he immigrated to New York City as a child.
-He worked as a skilled gas-fitter until the start of the Civil War.
+He worked as a skilled gas-fitter until the start of the U.S. Civil War.
 He enlisted with Elmer E. Ellsworth's "Zouaves" in 1861 and served two years with that unit.
 After his service, Byrnes became a firefighter, joining Hose Company No. 21 in New York City.
 He remained as a firefighter until December 10, 1863, when he was appointed a police officer.